GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-03-04-elixir-intellij.md

 We now need to configure our project to run the file:

 And we can now see the fruits of our labour!

+### Working With Phoenix?

+The plugin supports the Phoenix web framework too.
+You need to [install Phoenix](https://hexdocs.pm/phoenix/installation.html#content) and [start a new project from the command line](https://hexdocs.pm/phoenix/up_and_running.html#content).
+This will build your project and its dependencies.

+Opening up the project with the Erlang and Elixir plugins installed, IntelliJ should automatically setup the project with the Elixir SDK.
+If not you may need to adjust this under `File -> Project Structure -> SDKs`

+Like an Elixir project, we need to set the configuration - but this time we need to select `Elixir Mix` because we need to run a `mix` command instead of a file.
+Enter the `phx.server` into the `mix arguments field`.
+With that set up you should see your Phoenix app running in IntelliJ.

 ### I Got Errors!